debops/debops/docs/ansible/roles/netbase/defaults-detailed.rst

   together.
 To reset a list, specify an entry with an empty string as the value.

+  When the ``template`` mode is used (more than 15 entries by default), the value is interpreted a bit differently: if it's a string, the first part of the address until a dot will be extracted and automatically used as a "hostname" alias.
+To avoid this behavior, use a YAML list to define the value.

   If the value is empty, the host record will be removed from the database.

 ``separator``